seqeralabs/docs/multiqc_docs/modules/flash.md

 Note that the histogram's file format and extension are too generic by themselves which could result in the accidental parsing a file output by another tool.
 To get around this, the MultiQC module only parses files with the filename pattern `*flash*.hist`.

-To customise this (for example, enabling for any file ending in `*.hist`), use the following config change:
+To customize this (for example, enabling for any file ending in `*.hist`), use the following config change:

 ```yaml
 sp: